thecoshman/pir-8/ISA.md

 # Instructions

-Most instructions will increase the PC by one, unless otherwise stated.
+Instructions will increase the PC by one, unless otherwise stated.
 The PC is incremented as the instruction is loaded from RAM.
-An instruction will be a single byte, and can include some following imediate values purely for data.
+An instruction is a single byte, and can include some following imediate values purely for data.

-The 'Bit Mask' shows a mask which denotes an instruction or group of instructions.
+The 'Bit Mask' shows a pattern which denotes an instruction or group of instructions, the letters donoting where any value can be used and still be consdiered part of the same instruction.
-The 'name' is for either a group or single instruction, assembly should favour these names.
+The 'name' is for either a group or single instruction.
-'Count' is how many of the 256 possible instructions are used by that bit pattern; HALT for example is exactly one instruction, whilst MOVE is effectively 64 possible combinations.
+'Count' is how many of the 256 possible instructions are used by that bit pattern; HALT for example is exactly one instruction, whilst MOVE is effectively 64 possible combinations [this was added to help me keep track of how many operations I've defined, it should add up to 256].

 Bit Mask  | Name | Count | Description
 ----------|------|-------|------------